If you want to get a sense of where cellular technology is headed, a good

 As a general rule, LTE-M is the preferred option in Australia, Japan and North

-America, while NB-IoT is more popular in China, Europe and Russia.
+America, while NB-IoT is more popular in China and Europe.

 LTE-M and NB-IoT consume very little power and offer battery life of 10 years